erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Discovery

 Help opportunities find you by populating a linkedin profile, which recruiters mine for leads, and hosting code on github, which interviewers can use to start establishing rapport.
 Follow [Write/Speak/Code's](http://www.writespeakcode.com/) example by publishing professional ideas, eg via a github blog, and seeking feedback from trusted peers, eg friends in your CS classes.
+(Credit [@megha](https://twitter.com/megha) for attending and sharing with our team.)

-### Boilerplate
+### Interviewing

 The interview process attempts to approximate the experience of working together.
 For better or worse, basic algorithms are a default topic.
-Prepare by reviewing a book like Algorithms for Interviews and practice solving the problems on a whiteboard with other people, eg your campus' ACM chapter.
-This exercise also provides context for boilerplate academic content, ie "Q: When will I ever use this?
-A: In an interview"
+Prepare by reviewing a book like Algorithms for Interviews and practice solving problems on a whiteboard with other people, eg your campus' ACM chapter.
+The goal is not to memorize solutions, but to gain experience breaking down problems, solving them collaboratively and producing a solution that's understandable by other people.

+Two consistently high-performing groups of people I've interviewed are Waterloo interns and folks with competitive programming experience.
+The former have lots of experience [interviewing](https://uwaterloo.ca/co-operative-education/get-hired/interview-process/interview-process-and-procedures), and the latter have lots of experience in an interview-like setting.
+I think the commonality is practice often and in groups.

+Interviewing is similar to pair programming in that two are involved, but one person is "driving".
+The process also seems like a bootstrap for referrals; ideally, the interviewer can say afterwards: "I've worked with this person and recommend her for my team."

+I've found interview prep also provides context for academic content, ie "When will I ever use this?
+In an interview."

 ### Code review

 Prepare for the experience of having your code read by others by pushing code to github and seeking feedback from classmates.
-Use a styleguide ([example](https://google.github.io/styleguide/jsguide.html)) to get ideas about what to review for (and, ideally, what can be automated ([example](https://github.com/google/eslint-config-google)).
+Use a styleguide ([example](https://google.github.io/styleguide/jsguide.html)) to get ideas about what to review for, and, ideally, what can be automated ([example](https://github.com/google/eslint-config-google)).

 ### Source control